lucasm/findto/README.md

 <p align="center">
 Decentralized search assistant<br>
-<a href="https://findto.app/" target="_blank">findto.app</a>
 </p>

 ## 🌎 Decentralized search assistant

-Findto is a free and open source assistant for decentralized web search powered by diverse sources, AI and privacy control.
+Findto is a free and open source assistant for decentralized web search.

-Findto mission is to make searches truly free and more productive, putting people in control of algorithms and AIs — not the other way around.
-Findto proposes a enhanced web search experience: you control sources, view the privacy score, discover trending contents and chose better results.
+Findto's mission is to make searches truly free and more productive, putting people in control of algorithms and AIs — not the other way around.

+Findto proposes an enhanced web search experience: you control diverse sources, view the privacy score of them, discover trending contents, and choose better results.

-The centralized web, where our searches are monopolized, it's over.
-Findto encourage everyone to discover a more diverse, healthier, private and democratic web.
+The centralized web, where our searches are monopolized, is over.
+Findto encourages everyone to discover a more diverse, healthier, secure, and democratic web.
 Where your choices matter.

 ## 🌈 Top features

 - **Decentralized web search** — Quickly search, the same term, on multiple categories and sources

-- **Privacy ranking** — See the privacy score of each search source, or how much your data are compromised
+- **Privacy ranking** — See the privacy score of selected source, or how much your data is protected

-- **Trends** — Explore trending topics, media contents, products, events and places nearby you
+- **Trends** — Explore trending topics, contents, products, events and places nearby you

 - **Autocomplete** — Get instant suggestions to help autocomplete terms as you type